-The University of the Incarnate Word is ranked in the first quartile of Teacher Preparation programs in Texas with a 97% pass rate on the TExES.
+The University of the Incarnate Word is ranked in the second quartile of Teacher Preparation programs in Texas with a 94% pass rate on the TExES state certification exams.
 All Teacher Education programs at UIW are approved and overseen by the State Board for Educator Certification of Texas.